Understanding and Improving Knowledge Distillation: Appendix

+After producing basis vectors with procedure (1) and (2), we run procedure (3) and (4) for $|\train|$ times with fixed basis vectors to generate a synthetic dataset $\train=\{(\vx,\vy)\}$.
+By tuning the cosine similarity parameter $\tau$, we can control the classes correlations within the same super-class.
+Setting task-difficulty $M=0$ generates a linearly separable dataset, and $M>0$ generates more non-linearities by the $\sin$ function (see Figure~\ref{fig:synthetic-sim-m} in Suppl. for visualization on a toy example).

-\paragraph{Synthetic dataset.} First, we follow the data generation procedure described in Section~\ref{sec:exp_synthetic}, we get a toy synthetic dataset where we only have input dimensionality $d=2$ with $K=4$ classes and $C=2$ super-classes.
+Following the procedure showed above, we get a toy synthetic dataset where we only have input dimensionality $d=2$ with $K=4$ classes and $C=2$ super-classes.
 Figure~\ref{fig:synthetic-sim-m} shows a series of scatter plots with different settings of class similarity $\tau$ and task difficulty $M$.
 This visualization gives a better understanding of the synthetic dataset and helps us imagine what it will look like in high-dimensional setting that used in our experiments.
 For the model used in our experiments, besides they are 2-layer network activated by $\tanh$, we use residual connection~\citep{he2016deep} and and batch normalization~\citep{ioffe2015batch} for each layer.
 Following~\citep{ranjan2017l2, zhang2018heated}, we found using $l_2$-normalized logits layer weight $\Hat{\mW}$ and penultimate layer $\hat{\vh}$ provides more stable results.
-The model is trained by ADAM optimizer~\citep{kingma2014adam} for a total of 3 million steps without weight decay and we report the best accuracy.
+The model is optmized by Adam~\citep{kingma2014adam} for a total of 3 million steps without weight decay and we report the best accuracy.
+Finally, Nvidia V100 GPU is used as the accelerator hardware.
 Please refer to Table~\ref{tb:hparam_synthetic} for the best setting of hyper-parameters.